Primordial neutrinos fade to gray: constraints from cosmological observables: Constraints from observations

 To calculate the parameter constraints, we employ the Markov chain Monte Carlo (MCMC) code Cobaya~\cite{Torrado:2020dgo} and its MCMC sampler~\cite{Lewis:2002ah_mcmc, Lewis:2013hha_mcmc, Neal:2005_mcmc_dragging}.
 The inference of cosmological parameters from observations in Cobaya requires likelihoods associated to BBN and CMB + lensing + BAO measurements.
 For BBN observations, we employ Gaussian likelihoods around the values of the measured abundances.
 To calculate the predicted abundances for a given set of parameters ($y_g$, $\Delta N$ and baryon abundance $\omega_b \equiv \Omega_b h^2$), we construct a table with the code \primat (see Sec.~\ref{BBNTheoryCalculations}).
 To get the standard deviation of the Gaussian likelihoods, we quadratically add the observational error and the error of \primat's predictions due to nuclear rates uncertainties.
 We use the code CLASS~\cite{2011JCAP...07..034B_Class2} to calculate the other cosmological observables (CMB, lensing, BAO).
-There are 8 sampled parameters: the 6 standard $\Lambda$CDM cosmological parameters, along with $\Delta N$ and $y_g$; $\Yp$ is not left to vary but is obtained from the \primat table.
-We thus have to modify CLASS at two levels: first, to include the effect of the distorted distributions~\eqref{eq:normalization_g} (instead of the pure Fermi-Dirac ones), then, to read our BBN table, which has one more parameter than CLASS standard BBN tables because of the presence of the $y_g$ parameter.
+There are eight sampled parameters: the six standard $\Lambda$CDM cosmological parameters, along with $\Delta N$ and $y_g$; $\Yp$ is not left to vary but is obtained from the \primat table.
+We thus have to modify CLASS at two levels: first, to include the effect of the distorted distributions~\eqref{eq:normalization_g} (instead of the pure Fermi-Dirac ones) \footnote{In the results that we show, to be able to consider the case $\Delta N < 0$, we implement the distorsions in CLASS in an effective way that only considers the effect on the energy density and the helium fraction, setting $\Neff$ and $\Yp$ to the corresponding value given $y_g$ and $\Delta N$.
+In the regime $\Delta N \ge 0$, we have checked that this is consistent with what we get if we implement the full physical distribution function in CLASS.}, then, to read our BBN table, which has one more parameter than CLASS standard BBN tables because of the presence of the $y_g$ parameter.
 We then use the CamSpec~\cite{2022MNRAS.517.4620R_CamSpec} likelihood, which makes use of Planck's PR4 (NPIPE)~\cite{Planck:2020olo_NPIPE} maps.